Mutahir-15/PERSONAL-LIBRARY-MANAGER/README.md

 ## 🚀 Features
 ✅ Add, remove, search for books
 ✅ Display all books in a formatted list
-✅ View statistics (total books, percentage read)
+✅ View statistics
-✅ Save and load data automatically using `library.json`
+✅ Save and load data automatically using `library.txt`
 ✅ Interactive **menu system**

 ## 🛠️ Installation